 Despite the obvious lack of safety we had a lot of fun!
 I wound up driving an ATV on my own which was terrifying, the chain broke as I was driving, then the Go Kart tour people just fixed it and were like “You’re Fine!”.
 My helmet was too big and kept sliding off my head, and we were going down the highway!
 I’m glad I got out of my comfort zone, but I’m like, NEVER AGAIN!

 We Go Karted to a couple beaches on the Paracas National Reserve.
 The first beach was gorgeous with tall craggy rocks and rough waves.
 We didn’t go in the water, but it was a great place for photos.
-Our guide shared with us that the geography of the place makes it really hard for sea creatures to escape back to the ocean after getting caught in the current.
+Because of the geography of the beach it’s hard for sea creatures to return to the ocean once they get caught in the current.
 There were two dead sea lions washed up on the beach.
-That’s nature for you, but it was still really sad to see.
+That’s nature for you, but it was still sad to see.